nemolize/react-hook-form-zod-demo/README.md

-# Web App Template

-A modern web application template built with React, TypeScript, and Vite.
+# React Hook Form Zod Demo

+A demo application showcasing React Hook Form integration with Zod validation for number inputs.
+This demo focuses on specific edge cases and patterns you might encounter in real-world applications.

 ## Features

+- **React Hook Form** for form state management
-- **React** with TypeScript
+- **Zod** for schema validation with nullable() patterns
+- **TypeScript** for type safety
 - **Vite** for fast development and building
 - **Biome** for linting and formatting
 - **Vitest** for unit testing with Testing Library
 - **Playwright** for end-to-end testing
-- **Renovate** for automated dependency updates
+- **Tailwind CSS** for styling

+## Demo Components

+- Number input with `setValueAs` transformation
+- Number input with `preprocess` validation

 ## Getting Started